XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

 xero_tenant_id = 'YOUR_XERO_TENANT_ID' # String | Xero identifier for Tenant
 manual_journal_id = '00000000-0000-0000-000-000000000000' # String | Unique identifier for a ManualJournal
 file_name = 'xero-dev.jpg' # String | The name of the file being attached to a ManualJournal
-body = 'body_example' # String | Byte array of file in body of requestbegin
+body = 'body_example' # String | Byte array of file in body of request begin
-  # Allows you to update a specified Attachment on ManualJournal by file name
+  #Allows you to update a specified Attachment on ManualJournal by file name
   result = api_instance.update_manual_journal_attachment_by_file_name(xero_tenant_id, manual_journal_id, file_name, body)
   p result
 rescue XeroRuby::Accounting::ApiError => e
   puts "Exception when calling AccountingApi->update_manual_journal_attachment_by_file_name: #{e}"